 Software architects need to adapt to those challenges by delivering not only a higher business value but also to manage costs and build future proof systems which are able to cope with new touchpoints and highly accelerated content production pipelines.

-All of these touchpoints are now hard to integrate with a traditional CMS due to it’s very nature as a system designed for building web pages.
+All of these touchpoints are now hard to integrate with a traditional CMS due to its very nature as a system designed for building web pages.
 So, thinking of content as a service might be a solution to overcome this dilemma.
-To face these challenges and better integrate with the new marketing toolset and IT architecture a new breed of CMS emerged: The headless CMS.
+To face these challenges, new types of content management tools have emerged.

-A headless CMS, is a backend only CMS designed from ground up as an agnostic content repository that exposes content via an API for display on any device and touchpoint.
+We designed Contentful from the ground up as an agnostic content repository that exposes content via an API for display on any device and touchpoint.
 From here, the leap to a full fledged enterprise content infrastructure is just a short one, but probably mission critical.

 The introduction of content infrastructure is taking the idea of decoupling even one step further.
 This is achieved by introducing a truly presentation agnostic content model.
 This approach solves the problem that in traditional CMS systems content is organized around page-like structures which is not helpful when thinking in multi-device touchpoint delivery.

 With content infrastructure, content can be distributed in very granular structures just right for the consuming touchpoint.
 The most prominent and powerful content management tool is Contentful, which is used as a reference in this article.